xpack/vscode-xpack-extension-ts/README-DEVELOPER.md

 npm run webpack-dev-watch
 ```

-### Start debug sessions
+### Start Debug Sessions

-Use the existing launchers.
+Use the existing launch configurations.

 Note: the `dist` folder content is processed by `webpack` and the
-relationship to the original TS files is lost.
+relationship to the original TypeScript files is lost.
 Temporarily adjust
-`package.json` to point to the `out` folder.
+`package.json` to point to the `out` folder if needed.

-## Language standard compliance
+## Language Standard Compliance

-The current version is TypeScript 4:
+The current version uses TypeScript 4:

 - <https://www.typescriptlang.org>
 - <https://www.typescriptlang.org/docs/handbook>

-## VS Code extension API
+## VS Code Extension API

 The API used to implement VS Code extensions:

 - <https://code.visualstudio.com/api/>

-### package.json contributions
+### package.json Contributions

-The VS Code extensions require some definitions stored in the
+VS Code extensions require definitions stored in the
 `contributes` property of `package.json`.

 #### `contributes.commands`

-All commands are listed here, but not all commands are equal,
+All commands are listed here, but not all commands are equal.
-those that must be shown in Command Palette better have the `category`
+Those that must be shown in the Command Palette should have the `category`
-defined, while those that go in menus probably better have the icons.
+defined, while those that go in menus should have icons.

 - <https://code.visualstudio.com/api/references/contribution-points#contributes.commands>